IDMNYU/DM2173-Motion-Graphics-Studio-SP17/syllabus.md

 * Adobe Photoshop
 * Adobe Illustrator
 * Adobe Acrobat Pro

-### ADVICE FOR SUCCESS
-* HAVE A GOAL AND KEEP IT REALISTIC<br>
-A well thought out and well executed 30 seconds is infinitely better than a mediocre 5 minutes.
-Motion graphics is about using time, space and design to maximize your ability to communicate the objective.
-Longer does not necessarily equal better.
-Complex does not necessarily equal more effective.
-* STRIVE TO DO YOUR ABSOLUTE BEST<br>
-BUT remember that perfection is subjective, while attention to detail (ie. spelling!), ability to convey your objective to your general audience, meeting deadlines and completing the project to requirements ARE NOT subjective.
-* LEARN HOW TO LEARN<br>
-No one will teach you better than you can teach yourself.
-Technology moves at a very fast pace and what you know today may not, and chances are will not, be enough tomorrow.
-Learn to not only “how to learn” but also how to seek out what is out there that may be worth learning - ie: new software, plugins, techniques, inspirations.
-* USE YOUR RESOURCES
-The Internet is the quickest access to information you have, but don’t forget that books and magazines offer a wealth of info and inspiration.
-* GET OUT OF YOUR OWN HEAD
-What is important to you may not necessarily resonate with the rest of the world.
-The way you communicate may not necessarily be understood by a wide audience.
-Design is about communicating ideas - keep your audience in mind!
-If your concept is of universal appeal, remember to communicate it clearly.
-If your concept is not of universal appeal, remember that you will need to convince your audience WHY they should give your work their time.
-“Doing it for yourself” is great - but it is NOT what this course is about!
-* RESEARCH AND DEVELOP YOUR IDEA<br>
-Do that before diving in head first into the project!
-Consider all of the following questions before you settle on a direction:
-* What is your objective?
-Who is your intended audience?
-* Are there cultural/social/historical/creative context you need to be aware of?
-* Why should anyone care about what you have to say?
-* How can you convince them of this visually?
-* Is your aesthetic direction conducive to communicating your idea?
-Or are your design choices taking away from the concept?
-How will your initial concepts of use of time/space, composition, color, use of shapes/images/type/audio will contribute to the overall project?
-Why are you making the visual choices you are making?
-* CONSIDER ALL ASPECTS OF THE DESIGN
-Color, composition, typography, pacing, rhythm, contrast, tension etc. Try to keep in mind the total vision and how each component affects it, at all times!
-* GIVE CONSTRUCTIVE FEEDBACK DURING CRITIQUES
-Your feedback is vital to the growth of your classmates as well as your OWN creative development.
-* BE OPEN TO CRITIQUES OF YOUR WORK AND CONSTRUCTIVE CRITICISM Check your ego at the door!
-You will never get better if you are unable to deal with your own mistakes, shortcomings and weak spots.
-* ALWAYS REMEMBER: THERE IS ALWAYS MORE THAN ONE WAY TO DO SOMETHING.

 ### PROJECT GUIDELINES
 * For all of your video work, always export a hi-res and lo-res version.